AmeerZeya/react-todo-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Live Demo for the web app : https://react-todo-app-js.netlify.app/

 ## In the project user can create tasks , mark them as complete and delete them.

 - Create new task / Mark a task as complete / delete a task